lexiscode/task-manager-api/README.md

 # Team Task Manager API

 ## Overview
-You’ve been contracted to build a backend-only API for a lightweight Team Task Manager platform.
+This is a backend-only API for a lightweight Team Task Manager platform.
 The platform helps small teams manage internal tasks and assignments.

 There are two user roles:
 Admin – manages users and tasks